Accounting for Controlled Property and Capital Assets

 Fabricated equipment valued at $5,000 or more ($500 or more if the item is a controlled item) is assigned an inventory number and added to the department's inventory.
 Departments involved in the fabrication of equipment must keep track of all costs related to the fabrication.
 When a department fabricates equipment, the department must provide the Inventory Department with the item's description, cost documentation, department ownership and physical location.

-All gifts to UTSA (including capital and controlled property gifted to administrative units, colleges, divisions, departments, programs, faculty and any operation under the auspices of UTSA) must be processed and acceptance approval granted through the UTSA Office of Development and Alumni Relations.
+All gifts to UTSA (including capital and controlled property gifted to administrative units, colleges, divisions, departments, programs, faculty and any operation under the auspices of UTSA) must be processed and acceptance approval granted through the UTSA Office of Advancement and Alumni Engagement.

 It is the recipient department’s responsibility to initiate the Gift Processing Package.

-Development and Alumni Relations will notify the Inventory Department of any gift of property, including all artwork, with appropriate supporting documentation.
+The Office of Advancement and Alumni Engagement will notify the Inventory Department of any gift of property, including all artwork, with appropriate supporting documentation.
 The approved Gift Processing form will specify the property value, which the Inventory Department will use to determine whether the item must be inventoried.
 The Inventory Department will coordinate the tagging of gifts with the recipient department.